-- Rewards cards: These Credit Cards offer you rewards such as cashbacks, points, miles or loyalty benefits for shopping at a particular store or service provider.
+- Rewards cards: These Credit Cards offer you rewards such as cashback, points, miles or loyalty benefits for shopping at a particular store or service provider.

-- Low interest cards, as the name implies, these Credit Cards offer a lower interest rate, which makes it less expensive to carry a balance.
+- Low-interest credit cards, as the name implies, these Credit Cards offer a lower interest rate, which makes it less expensive to carry a balance.
 Often, these cards will come with a 0% introductory APR period, which gives you time to pay off a large purchase without interest.

 - If you already have credit card debt, a balance transfer credit card lets you move your debt from another issuer to take advantage of a lower interest rate.
 This is usually not applicable for Indians moving to the US since they do not have any existing credit card debt.

 For people with no credit history or a bad one, issuers might offer a secured credit card.
 You need to pay a security deposit that you get back after closing the account or upgrading to a regular, unsecured card.
 Since Indians moving to the US do not have a sufficient credit history in the US, Most fall under this category.
 The only way is to demonstrate your credit worthiness by repeatedly making payments on time on your credit card or other loan products.
 Once your credit score increases and moves to a more acceptable range, you can then get an unsecured Credit card.

 - Student credit cards in the US can be issued even to someone under 21 if they have proof of income or a co-signer such as a parent with a good credit score who is willing to put their credit on the line to help the applicant build theirs.